 Jericoacoara The Northeast, Brazil Travel Guide

 The National Park status mainly safeguards the natural landscape.
 This, in turn, helps maintain Jericoacoara's traditional fishing village character.
 Tourism brings significant changes.
-Cultural preservation efforts often come from community initiatives.
+Cultural preservation efforts often hail from community initiatives.
 They attempt to retain traditions and ensure economic development does not erode the local way of life.

 Explore ethical toursBring a refillable bottle and refill it.
-Many pousadas and restaurants offer filtered water, helping you avoid single-use plastic bottles.
+Many pousadas and restaurants offer filtered water, helping you avoid single-use disposable plastic bottles.

 Responsible travel makes tourism a positive force for the local economy and community.
 Your choices as a traveler make a difference.

 Directly support local businesses.
 Eat at local restaurants and eateries.
 Purchase from local artisans and craftspeople.
-Hire local buggy cab cab drivers and guides.
+Hire local buggy cab drivers and guides.

 Your travel choices help uphold ethical standards.
 Avoiding harmful practices safeguards each of the environment and community.